Marcello-Sega/pytim/README.md

 [![Code Climate](https://codeclimate.com/github/Marcello-Sega/pytim/badges/gpa.svg)](https://codeclimate.com/github/Marcello-Sega/pytim)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 <sub>**Disclaimer**: Pytim is in **beta-stage** right now and while a systematic testing system has been set up, this has not yet total coverage.
 The interface has almost converged to its final form, but changes could still be introduced.
-In the next period we will roll out more examples and, still, some new features.
-If you try this software out and have some suggestions, remarks, or bugfixes, feel free to comment here on github and/or make a pull request. </sub>
+In the next period, we will roll out more examples and, still, some new features.
+If you try this software out and have some suggestions, remarks, or bugfixes, feel free to comment here on GitHub and/or make a pull request. </sub>

 # What is Pytim